jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r-basics-grouping.md

 #' 2 versicolor FALSE                  5.43
 #' 3 versicolor TRUE                   6.08
 #' 4 virginica  TRUE                   6.59

 {% endhighlight %}

 ### group_by - keep all columns

-Summarise works well, but it reduces the number of rows down to one row per distinct combination of the grouping variables, and drops columns that aren't grouping variables.
+`summarise()` works well, but it reduces the number of rows down to one row per distinct combination of the grouping variables, and drops columns that aren't grouping variables.
+This may not always be our desired behaviour.
 If we want to add the mean `Sepal.Length` value by `Species` and `Big.Petal` to our data 'as is', we need to use another `dplyr` function; `mutate()`. `mutate()` is used to add new columns.

 {% highlight r %}

 df <- dplyr::mutate(df, Mean.Sepal.Length = mean(Sepal.Length))

 print(df)